parasjain08803/Support-ticket-assistant/README.md

-Perfect 👍 Here’s a **clean, professional, and company-ready** `README.md` for your project — short, attractive, and easy to understand:

----

 ## 💬 Support Ticket Assistant

 A **Generative AI-powered chatbot** that helps classify customer support queries and generate professional responses using company FAQs — built with **LangChain**, **Groq**, and **Streamlit**.